y5kim/board-game-analysis/README.md

 - "environment.yml" records the modules and their versions used for successfully running

 ## View Data Analysis
-- Open Main.ipynb to view/generate all presented data anlysis figures and results
+- Open Main.ipynb to view/generate all presented data analysis figures and results

 ## Launch GUI
 - Use the following command: `python GUI.py`